*rolls out of bed*

 The Aikatsu cards from my previous trip don’t seem to be compatible any more.

 Cute.
-There’s a corner where you can leave unwanted items.
+There’s a corner where you can leave unwanted cards.

-I looked this up later and they seemed to have shut down.
+I looked this up and they seemed to have shut down.
+F.

 BT-42 cutest tank.

-I debated against buying it but looking at the photo now I kinda want it again.
+I debated against buying it but looking at the photo now I kinda still want it.

-Unlike in Tokyo, all these cosplay cafes can have their own store front.
+Unlike in cramped Tokyo, all these cosplay cafes can have their own store front.

 And all the stores, including this Super Potato, are super spacious.